rugarcialopez/weather-app/README.md

 # weather-app

-For running the app locally an appid from openweathermap is required and paste the value in .env file
+For running the app locally an api key environment variable is required.

 Below follow how to do some common tasks,